enyojs/enyo-docs/key-concepts/creating-components.md

 sets `baseInterval` to 75.

-If you have worked with Enyo in the past, you may recall that when you declare a published property, you also have the option to specify a "property changed" method, which will be called automatically whenever the value is changed.
+If you have worked with Enyo in the past, you may recall that when you declare a published property, you also have the option to specify a "property-changed" method, which will be called automatically whenever the value is changed.
 In this example, we've defined `baseIntervalChanged()`, which will be called each time we set a new value for `baseInterval`.

-The property changed method may be used to perform actions that need to be repeated each time the property value changes, such as data validation.
+The property-changed method may be used to perform actions that need to be repeated each time the property value changes, such as data validation.
 This is, in fact, what we see taking place in `baseIntervalChanged()`.

 Note that it's often necessary to initialize a property's value.
-We typically do this by calling the property changed method in `create()`.
+We typically do this by calling the property-changed method in `create()`.
 Since the need for initialization can vary from case to case, we leave this to the component writer's discretion.